 1. Choose a Template

 In this round-up, I'm going to work with BePro, one of the templates that's included with Elements.
 I use BePro because it's a good "general purpose" template that can be used for many types of presentations.
+If you're learning how to make a professional Keynote presentation, it's a great choice.

 For several of my favorite Keynote templates, check out the round-up below: